-- New for this application cycle (optional, but encouraged): in addition to identifying your advisor, we encourage you to identify an out-of-field mentor or co-advisor who will provide input on your future research.
+- In addition, we we encourage you to identify an out-of-field mentor or co-advisor who will provide input on your research.
 Our goal is to help incentivize new interdisciplinary collaborations.
 If you identify an out-of-field mentor or co-advisor, please describe this person’s role in your statement.
 Note: The COMBINE program categorizes students into 3 broad disciplines: (A) life sciences, (B) physical/mathematical sciences, and (C) computational/engineering sciences.
 For your application, we encourage you to identify an out-of-field mentor from outside your broad discipline category.

 - A UMD transcript (unofficial is okay).